quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/contributing/overview.md

 ## Working together

 QCalendar is free to use (MIT License) for anybody building a web-based product or website.
 The QCalendar community is working to make it better.
-Contributors like ++you++ help make QCalendar great!
+Contributors like <ins>you</ins> help make QCalendar great!
 We are happy to see you here.

 Contributions are not limited to code.
 We also encourage feedback, documentation, new design, and tools.
 And, we also encourage [sponsorship](/contributing/sponsor), especially if you are using QCalendar in a business endeavor.